 Audio - The most common are MP3, MP4 (also called M4A) and WAV.
 We recommend MP3 and MP4 files as they are smaller, more compressed files that take up less storage and download faster.

 Video - We recommend using MP4 video (or M4V) for compatibility with both iOS and Android.

-Clowder™ is the #1 native app solution for associations, businesses and organizations.
-Uniquely tailored, affordable and built within 30 days, this is the best tool for bringing members together in one centralized, mobile hub to better accomplish a network’s overall goals and purpose.
+Clowder™ is the #1 native app solution for associations and their members.
+Uniquely tailored, affordable and built within 60 days, this is the best tool for bringing members together in one centralized, mobile hub to better accomplish a network’s overall goals and purpose.
 To see what Clowder™ can do for you, schedule a demo!